 There is an existing directive which defines protective measures to prevent harmful organisms being introduced into a Member State.
 In 1984, the Commission tabled a proposal to clarify and amend this directive.
-The bulk of this was adopted in 1985, the remainder is still under consideration.
-The parts of the proposal unadopted deal with the definition of wood and phytosanitary inspections of plants and plant products in intra-Community trade.
+The bulk of this was adopted in 1985, the remainder in 1988.